mnr/writing-wip/kwak-anthology.md

 “Sounds like a job for your lobbyist.
 I’m only interested in what - or who - blew up Dakota.”

 The puppet put the meal back to wherever it had appeared from.
 “It’s the AI.
-We can’t test it.
-But we’re certain when Dakota put this meal in the oven the AI tried to control things.
+We can’t test it because we don't have Dakota's circuit.
+But we’re certain when she put this meal in the oven the AI tried to control things.
 The oven didn’t respond predictably, so the AI improvised.
 Somehow the AI decided it needed to open the gas valve.
 But the gas valve was already open.
 Dakota’s circuit gave the AI inaccurate information.”

 She opened up a window with a diagram of AI logic.
 None of it made sense to Araci, but it was something he could provide to the Police programming team.

 “The oven filled with gas.
-The AI didn’t know, so it lit the oven.
+But the AI didn’t know, so it lit the oven.
 WorldFood’s testing was not as careful as it should be.
 If they release these meals, they’re going to cause consumers to question the safety of the Hestia oven.
 That’s bad for profits.”

 “I’ll be looking forward to confirming your wild conspiracy theories,” said Araci.